MachineEditor/mve-docs/trainer/Config-params.md

 - rotation_range - randomly rotates samples (advanced)
 - tx_range - randomly translates samples in x direction (advanced)
 - ty_range - randomly translates samples in y direction (advanced)

+### Gradient_checkpointing

+Gradient checkpointing saves memory during training by not storing some of the intermediate values during the forward pass and recomputing them during the backward pass.
+It will increase the iteration time, but it will allow training larger models on the same GPU.

+Advanced description can be found here: [Gradient Checkpointing](https://github.com/cybertronai/gradient-checkpointing/)

+  - checkpoint_encoder - checkpoints the encoder model
+  - checkpoint_intermediate - checkpoints the intermediate blocks
+  - checkpoint_decoder - checkpoints the decoder model
+  - checkpoint_discriminator - checkpoints the discriminator model (if GAN training is enabled)

 ### GAN options